puppetlabs/puppet-specifications/language/types_values_variables.md

     Float ∪ (T ∉ Scalar)        → Any
     Float[a, b] ∪ Float[c, d]   → Float[min(a, c), max(b,d)]

+#### Float.new

+Since version 4.5.0

+A new `Float` can be created from `Integer`, `Float`, `Boolean`, and `String` values.
+For conversion `from` String both float and integer formats are supported.

+* For an integer, the floating point fraction of .0 is added to the value.
+* A Boolean true is converted to 1.0, and a false to 0.0
+* In String format, integer prefixes for hex and binary are understood (but not octal since floating point in string format may start with a '0').

 ### String([from, to])

 Represents a sequence of Unicode characters up to a maximum length of 2^31-1 (the maximum